-1. Licensing.
-Adobe forces you to license in insane bloatware with their software...
+1. Licensing: Adobe forces you to license in insane bloatware with their software...
 Your computer probably is 15% worse for just letting it touch your hard drive.
-On the other hand Nuke is an RLM license system, just like 75% of other VFX apps (even for example BorisFX).
+On the other hand Nuke is an RLM license system, just like 75% of other VFX apps (even for example BorisFX or Sapphire).
 Do you need 10 more users ?
 You'll have all 10 in a new license file faster than your credit card can blink.
 On Adobe? - " Oh okay you need to attach each license to a fake internal email address just for the privilege of launching my software".

 2. Usability of ASCII file format. *.AEP 's are a pile of legacy garbage and if you want to automate anything about it, under a advanced Motion Graphics or VFX pipeline, sucks to be you.
 But on Nuke :: Want to search and replace in .nk file?
 Done before you even finished thinking about it.

-4. First-class Industry OCIO support. pixel-perfect color management is of vital importance in VFX and Motion Graphics, and while AE has an OCIO plugin, it's not even first-party.
+4. First-class Industry OCIO support. pixel-perfect colour management is of vital importance in VFX and Motion Graphics, and while AE has an OCIO plugin (thanks to Fnord Software work) ,it's not even native neither Adobe is implementing one...
 Pathetic.